-My research focus is on improving the working environment.
-Specifically how noise, working in cold climate, and vibrations from machines affects workers' health.
+My research focus is to study and improve the working environment.
+Specifically how noise, cold, and vibrations from machines affects workers' health and how to reduce the risk of illhealth.

 The aim of my research is to improve the working environment and reduce ill health among workers.
 Above all, I study working environments in the construction, manufacturing and mining industries.